predixdesignsystem/px-colors-design/README.md

 # px-colors-design

-The px-colors-design module assigns Sass variables to the Px color palette.
+The Predix UI Colors module assigns Sass variables to the Px color palette.

 ## Installation